 European Oak Beams to buy on line

-iWood's Fresh Sawn Oak Beams, sometimes called Green Oak, are sawn from oak trees grown in managed forests and produced to your section sizes for use in construction or landscaping projects.
+iWood's Fresh Sawn Oak, sometimes called Green Oak, are sawn from oak trees grown in managed forests and produced to your section sizes for use in construction or landscaping projects.

 Our oak beams and oak sleepers are sourced directly from hand-picked sawmills around Europe and as such, they are of the highest quality.
 Oak is an extremely versatile material that is resistant to harsh conditions and easily stands up to the test of time.
 It is a highly dense and durable material that boasts both strength and hardness.